 As a member of the large and distinguished Strachey family (Lytton was a younger brother), she shared its characteristically lively intellectual interests, wit and argumentative engagement with ideas.
 In manner she appeared shy and withdrawn (described indeed by Virginia Woolf as a delicately stepping fawn in a wood), but this veiled both kindness and a humorous regard for life’s problems.
 Her tall thin figure was typically Strachey (she was always known as the Streak), adorned on appropriate occasions by magnificent brocade coats, as may be seen in Henry Lamb’s portrait, which also shows her quizzical tilt of head and bird-like pose.
 A favourite of Virginia Woolf’s, it is noticeable that the latter’s letters to her show a teasing deference.

 As Principal, Pernel Strachey showed an acute ability, deceptively hidden, for management, fund-raising and an awareness of every aspect of college life.
-Suprisingly for one from a Bloomsbury background she maintained strict ideas about student behaviour and was described by many as too conservative.
+Surprisingly for one from a Bloomsbury background she maintained strict ideas about student behaviour and was described by many as too conservative.
 It was some years into her office that chaperonage was gradually dropped; her views on theatre attendance seem remarkably old-fashioned (only the dress circle and with another student and possibly a named man or two).
 But she acceded to the Boat Club’s request to be allowed to wear shorts on the river instead of voluminous skirts.
 At Council meetings she seems always to have maintained an amused but restraining hand.

 Pernel Strachey was a witty and fluent speaker and debater.
 She possessed the easy but polished politeness of an earlier and more formal era which reflected the upper class moeurs of her family – and which was much missed by many when she left.